 - Grades, recommendations, and personal interviews.

 Positions are paid, full-time positions for one year.
-Junior fellows are currently paid a gross salary of $3,000.00 per month ($36,000 per year).
+The current salary is $1,750.00 per semi-monthly pay period ($42,000 per year).
 A full benefits package is also provided.

 In order to be considered for the Carnegie Junior Fellowships, you must first be endorsed by Northeastern University.